Banu Qurayza: Killing of the Banu Qurayza

 The circumstances of the Qurayza's demise have been related by Ibn Ishaq and other Muslim historians who relied upon his account.
 According to Watt, Peters and Stillman, the Qurayza surrendered to Muhammad's judgement - a move Watt classifies as unconditional.
 The Aws, who wanted to honor their old alliance with the Qurayza, asked Muhammad to treat the Qurayza leniently as he had previously treated the Qaynuqa for the sake of Ibn Ubayy.
 (Arab custom required support of an ally, independent of the ally's conduct to a third party.)
 Muhammad then suggested to bring the case before an arbitrator chosen from the Aws, to which both the Aws and the Qurayza agreed to.
-Muhammad then appointed Sa'd ibn Mua'dh to decide the fate of the Jewish tribe.
+Muhammad then appointed Sa'd ibn Mu'adh to decide the fate of the Jewish tribe.

 According to Hashmi, Buchanan and Moore, the tribe agreed to surrender on the condition of a Muslim arbitrator of their choosing.
 According to Khadduri (also cited by Abu-Nimer), "both parties agreed to submit their dispute to a person chosen by them" in accordance with the Arabian tradition of arbitration.
 Muir holds that the Qurayza surrendered on the condition that "their fate was decided by their allies, the Bani Aws".

 In all accounts, the appointed arbitrator was Sa'd ibn Mua'dh, a leading man among the Aws.
 During the Battle of the Trench, he had been one of Muhammad's emissaries to the Qurayza (see above) and now was dying from a wound he had received later in the battle.
 When Sa'd arrived, his fellow Aws pleaded for leniency towards the Qurayza and on his request pledged that they would abide by his decision.
-He then decreed that "the men should be killed, the property divided, and the women and children taken as captives".
+He then decreed that the men should be killed, the property divided, and the women and children captured and sold to slavery.
 Muhammad approved of the ruling, calling it similar to God's judgment.
 Chiragh Ali argued that this statement may have referred to "king" or "ruler" rather than God.

 Sa'd dismissed the pleas of the Aws, according to Watt because being close to death and concerned with his afterlife, he put what he considered "his duty to God and the Muslim community" before tribal allegiance.
 Tariq Ramadan argues that Muhammad deviated from his earlier, more lenient treatment of prisoners as this was seen "as sign of weakness if not madness", Peterson concurs that the Muslims wanted to deter future treachery by setting an example with severe punishment.
-Lings reports that Sa'ad feared that if expelled, the Qurayza would join the Nadir in the fight against the Muslims.
+Lings reports that Sa'ad feared that if expelled, the Qurayza would join the Nadir in the fight against the Muslims, as happened with the qurayshi captives after the battle of Badr.